Individuals who have excessive drooping and sagging of skin around the eyes, which often is due to normal aging

 Typically, most patients return to normal activities 7 to 10 days after eyelid surgery.
 The majority of postoperative bruising and swelling dissolve within two weeks.

 Saggy eyelids can be caused by aging, and this can disrupt one’s vision.
-If you are one of those people whose eyelids are sagging, you should consider having blepharoplasty –as it is regarded as an effective remedy for sagging eyelids.
+If you are one of those people whose eyelids are sagging, you should consider having blepharoplasty –as it is regarded as an effective remedy for sagging eyelids or double eyelid surgery.

 For your online consultation, we will kindly ask you to send your photos as shown in the Photography Guide down below, so we can evaluate your case.

 Blepharoplasty is a surgery that is performed when the patient is either under sedation, general or local anesthesia.
 If you decide to have eyelid surgery, you are advised to strictly follow the pre-operation instructions which will be given to you by your surgeon during the first consultation.

 Depending on the complexity of the surgery, eyelid surgery can take 2 or more to complete.
 Once you have decided to undergo the surgery, we will plan your whole trip and make sure that the whole procedure is tailored in a way that matches your preferences, goals as well as the clinic’s practices.

 Below are some of the stages you should expect when you decide to have this procedure.

 When you arrive at the clinic, you will have a face-to-face consultation with your eyelid specialist surgeon.
 During this session you are expected to inform the surgeon about your medical record, allergies, and if you’re currently taking any medication.

 Even after telling your surgeon about your medical record, it’s mandatory that you go through some medical tests.
 Afterward, you will discuss the procedure in detail and if you are on the same page with your surgeon, he/she will make an illustration by drawing some marks on your face as he/she prepares you for the surgery.